GinoPane/PHPolyglot/README.md

 Contributing
 ============

-1. Fork it.
+1. Fork it;
-2. Create your feature branch (git checkout -b my-new-feature).
+2. Create your feature branch (git checkout -b my-new-feature);
-3. Make your changes.
+3. Make your changes;
-4. Run the tests, adding new ones for your own code if necessary (phpunit).
+4. Run the tests, adding new ones for your own code if necessary (phpunit);
-5. Commit your changes (git commit -am 'Added some feature').
+5. Commit your changes (git commit -am 'Added some feature');
-6. Push to the branch (git push origin my-new-feature).
+6. Push to the branch (git push origin my-new-feature);
 7. Create new pull request.

 Also please refer to [CONTRIBUTING.md](https://github.com/GinoPane/PHPolyglot/blob/master/CONTRIBUTING.md).